-A scald is a burn caused by hot liquid or vapours.
+A scald is a burn caused by hot liquid, steam or gas.

-- Children can pull hot drinks such as tea and coffee over themselves.
+- Children can pull or tip hot drinks such as tea and coffee over themselves.

-- Children often access hot drinks while they are sitting on an adult’s lap or by pulling at a tablecloth where the hot drink is located.
+- Children can suddenly reach for hot drinks while they are sitting on an adult’s lap.

 Foods, fats and cooking oils

-- Children can get burnt when they have access to the kitchen while others are cooking.
+- Children can get burnt if they are in the kitchen while others are cooking.

 - Children can also get burnt when they reach up to pull hot liquids out of a microwave, or down from the stove.